 Mission

-“Learn With Passion, Serve With Compassion”
+Learn With Passion, Serve With Compassion

-Valley View Adventist Academy Objectives
+Valley View Adventist School’s Objectives

-Valley View Adventist Academy endeavors to offer a school program with an emphasis on the physical, mental and spiritual components of education.
+Valley View Adventist School endeavors to offer a school program with an emphasis on the physical, mental and spiritual components of education.
 Our objectives help students nurture their relationship with God through the development of a Christian philosophy of life.
 In addition to academic and spiritual excellence, high standards of behavior are expected.

 1. Spiritual:

-• understand that prayer is an essential part of communication, understanding and growth in Christian life.
+• understand that prayer is an essential part of communication, understanding and growth in Christian life,

-• demonstrate the expression of Christ’s love by serving others, acting as an advocate for those in need and embracing the individuality of those from diverse faiths, cultures and ethnicities.
+• and demonstrate the expression of Christ’s love by serving others, acting as an advocate for those in need and embracing the individuality of those from diverse faiths, cultures and ethnicities.

 2. Academic:

-• possess age-appropriate critical thinking skills which can be applied to all academic areas and positive life choices
+• possess age-appropriate critical thinking skills which can be applied to all academic areas and positive life choices,

-3. Social/Emotional
+3. Social/Emotional:

-4. Physical
+4. Physical:

-5. Special Needs
+5. Special Needs:

-Parent Teacher Organization Mission Statement
+Parent and Teacher Organization Mission Statement

 Objectives & Responsibilities of PTO